Saxon Science Ministry delivers 8 Mio Euro to TU Dresden for second generation SpiNNaker machine, to be called “SpiNNcloud".

 Press Release, For Immediate Release

-Pictured From left, Professor Steve Furber (University of Manchester), Prof. Christian Mayr (TU Dresden) and Katrin Amunts, Scientific Director of the Human Brain Project.
+Pictured From left, Professor Steve Furber (University of Manchester), Professor Christian Mayr (TU Dresden) and Professor Katrin Amunts, Scientific Director of the Human Brain Project.

 Dresden will be the site of the first super computer that can simulate brain-size networks in real time, SpiNNaker 2.

 Last Friday, 20th September, Saxon State Minister for Science, Dr. Eva-Maria Stange delivered a funding letter of 8 Mio Euro to TU Dresden (recipient: Prof. Christian Mayr).SpiNNaker 2 will be deployed in Dresden as project “SpiNNcloud”.

 "We expect that SpiNNcloud will open up completely new avenues of research“, emphasizes Minister Dr. Stange.
 "The state of Saxony thus aims at the creation of new industry jobs as well as strengthening Saxony as an international research location."

 SpiNNaker2 has been developed in the Human Brain Project by TU Dresden and the University of Manchester.
 It continues the line of dedicated digital neuromorphic chips for brain simulation from the first generation SpiNNaker.
 SpiNNaker 2 will increase simulation capacity by a factor >10.

 The full-scale SpiNNaker 2 will consist of 10 Mio ARM cores distributed across 70.000 Chips in 10 server racks.